 What sort of work do you do?

 A lot of my work comprises substation electrical design and some distribution line coordination design.
-This includes developing plan and profiles of site layouts, AC/DC schematics, electrical control houses, relay panels and settings, testing and commissioning support, and SCADA design.
+This includes developing plans and profiles of site layouts, AC/DC schematics, electrical control houses, relay panels and settings, testing and commissioning support, and SCADA design.
 I’ve also had the opportunity to work on multiple arc-flash, short circuit, harmonic analysis, and grounding studies while working with MEI clients.

 What does your typical day look like?